Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: BLACK HOLE SOLUTIONS

 \subsection{Model III}

-The third spacetime model we present is obtained from a Lagrangian density described by a general exponential function ${\cal L}(F)=F+aF^k$, which introduces the coupling constant $a$ and the exponent $k$.
+The third spacetime model we present is obtained from a Lagrangian density described by a general power-law function ${\cal L}(F)=F+aF^k$, which introduces the coupling constant $a$ and the exponent $k$.
+This type of power law model, in addition to including the quadratic order terms of the Euler–Heisenberg effective Lagrangian (at $k=2$), can also include higher-order contributions at $k>2$ which may arise from higher-loop corrections \cite{Dunne:2004nc}.
+The particular case of $a=-1$ and $k=1$ returns the CG vacuum solution \eqref{eq:CGvacBH}, since the matter content described by the power-law Lagrangian ${\cal L}(F)=F+aF^k=0$ vanishes.
 The metric function that satisfies Eqs. \eqref{eq:CGfieldeqs1} and \eqref{eq:CGfieldeqs2}, holds the following expression

 In contrast with the models presented in \ref{ssec:I} and \ref{ssec:II}, Eq. \eqref{eq:A(r)_III} contains the two additional free parameters, $a$ and $k$, stemming from its parent ${\cal L}(F)$ function.
-The parameter $k$ describes a dimensionless quantity which is present the last term's denominator as well as in the exponent of $r$.
-This has a number of consequences: from the denominator, the value $k=\frac{3}{4}$ is outright excluded (i.e. $k \in \mathbb{R}/\{\frac{3}{4}\}$); the behavior of the spacetime configuration is extremely sensitive to values of $k \sim 3/4$; specific values of $k$ represent thresholds with regard to this last term's contribution to the spacetime geometry, as well as determine the dimension of the constant $a$ (i.e. $a$ has geometrized units of $M^{2k-2}$).
+The parameter $k$ describes a dimensionless quantity that is present the last term's denominator as well as in the exponent of $r$.
+This has a number of consequences: from the denominator, the value $k=\frac{3}{4}$ is outright excluded (i.e., $k \in \mathbb{R}/\{\frac{3}{4}\}$); the behavior of the spacetime configuration is extremely sensitive to values of $k \sim 3/4$; specific values of $k$ represent thresholds with regard to this last term's contribution to the spacetime geometry, as well as determine the dimension of the constant $a$ (i.e. $a$ has geometrized units of $M^{2k-2}$).

 Let us focus on the particular case of $k=\frac{3}{4}$.
-As previously mentioned, this value is not permitted as it leads to an undefined expression in the last term of Eq. \eqref{eq:A(r)_III}.
+As previously mentioned, this value is not permitted, as it leads to an undefined expression in the last term of Eq. \eqref{eq:A(r)_III}.
 To circumvent this issue, one may instead search for a solution of Eqs. \eqref{eq:CGfieldeqs1} and \eqref{eq:CGfieldeqs2}, by considering the particular case of ${\cal L}(F)=F+aF^{\frac{3}{4}}$.
 In doing so, the following metric function is obtained